-New calls to regulate the US cryptocurrency industry has been made by Representative Bill Huizenga, a key member of the Financial Services Committee.
+New calls to regulate the US cryptocurrency industry have been made by Representative Bill Huizenga, a key member of the Financial Services Committee.

 According to a Bloomberg report, the lawmaker says that within the next year, Congress should focus on making rules for the “muddied and fairly opaque” crypto markets in order to protect investors.

-To this effect, Huizenga suggests that the Congress should closely work with existing regulators like the Securities Exchange Commission and the Commodity Futures Trading Commission to oversee the space.
+To this effect, Huizenga suggests that Congress should work closely with existing regulators like the Securities Exchange Commission and the Commodity Futures Trading Commission to oversee the space.

 Even though some rules similar to those now governing stocks or other currency markets can be applied to the virtual market, the lawmaker admits that the major difficulty facing regulators is how to classify digital currency.